-In the example shown in Figure 16 on page 61, the section CODER is deleted.
+In the example shown in Figure 16, the section CODER is deleted.
 If no address constants refer to CODER from other sections in the module, the section name is also deleted.
 If address constants refer to CODER, the name is retained as an external reference.